tus/tus-v2/draft-ietf-resumable-uploads-protocol.md

 # Uploading Procedure

 The uploading of a file using the Resumable Uploads Protocol consists of multiple procedures:
-1. The Upload Creation Procedure sends a `POST` request to the server, notifying the server that the client wants to begin an upload.
+1. The Upload Creation Procedure notifies the server that the client wants to begin an upload.
 The server should then reserve the required resources to accept the upload from the client.
 The client also begins transferring the file in the request body.
 2. If the connection to the server gets intrrupted during the Upload Creation Procedure or the Upload Appending Procedure, the client may want to resume the upload.
 Before this is possible, the client must know the amount of data that the server was able to receive before the connection got interrupted.
 To achieve this, the client uses the Offset Retriving Procedure to obtain the upload's offset.
-3.
-4.
+3. After the Offset Retriving Procedure completes, the client can resume the upload by sending the remaining file content to the server, appending to the already stored data in the upload.
+4. If the client is not interesting in completing the upload anymore, it can instruct the server to delete the upload and free all related resources using the Upload Cancellation Procedure.

+TODO: Add flow chart

 ## Upload Creation Procedure

 In order to initiate a resumable upload, the client MUST send a `POST` request to a known upload URL, under which endpoint the server supports resumable uploads as laid out in this document.
 Possible approaches for the client to obtain this upload URL as presented in the section Service Discovery.
 This `POST` request MUST include the Upload-Token header and have it set to a unique value (TODO: More constraint to ensure its uniqueness).

+The client SHOULD include the file's content in the request body and the server MUST attempt to store as much data as possible to minimize the data loss if the connection between the client and server get interrupted.

+If the request completes successfully, the server MUST acknowledge it by responding with the `204 No Content` status code.

 ```
 POST /uploads HTTP/1.1